Estrogen and Your Thyroid

 - Synthetic estrogens in the birth control pill

-- Phytoestrogens from food – mostly soy and flax products (“phyto” means plant)
+- Too many phytoestrogens from food – mostly soy and flax products (“phyto” means plant)

 - Environmental toxins that mimic estrogen

-A trap that many women fall into is eating soy (a phytoestrogen) during perimenopause and menopause.
-Firstly, if they’re estrogen dominant in the first place, that’s a recipe for disaster.
-Secondly, xenoestrogens and phytoestrogens don’t replace estrogen, they mimic estrogen and can send other hormones into a confused tizzy.
+A trap that many women fall into is eating more soy (a phytoestrogen) during perimenopause and menopause.
+Firstly, if they’re estrogen dominant in the first place, this can contribute to the issue.
+Secondly, xenoestrogens and phytoestrogens don’t replace estrogen, they mimic estrogen and can interrupt proper hormonal signaling.

 What You Can Do:

-- Avoid phytoestrogens – steer clear of soy and soy products, with the occasional exception of fermented soy like tempeh.
+- Limit phytoestrogens – be careful with soy and soy products, with the occasional exception of fermented soy like tempeh (note that I’m not categorically against soy or flax!)